jplindgren/bastard-git/README.md

 ## Ignore files

-If you want to ignore files, create a file called `.bgitignore` and add one relative path per line.
-Folders and Wildcards are not allowed atm.
+If you want to ignore files, create a file called `.bgitignore` and add one relative path (folder or file) per line.
+Wildcards are not allowed atm.

 ## How to run